Johnson Matthey cuts sale price of CT division by over a quarter to £1.3bn

 The firms have pushed back the deadline for approvals and closing conditions of the deal to be met from February 21 to July 21, with the option for it to be further extended to August 21, with expectations for the sale to complete by the end of August.

-The sale of CT, which designs and produces catalysts for the chemicals and energy industries, has sent Johnson Matthey’s shares surging since being announced, with the stock up by nearly 60% in the past year.
+The sale of CT, which designs and produces catalysts for the chemicals and energy industries, had sent Johnson Matthey’s shares surging since being announced, with the stock up by nearly 60% in the past year before Monday’s announcement.

 The sale is part of Johnson’s efforts to turn around the business by focusing on clean air and platinum group metal chemicals.